-Course code IE 301/ EE 401/ EE 601 Title of the course Foundation for Entrepreneurship Credit Structure L-T-P-Credits 2-0-2-3 Name of the Concerned Center of Innovation, Incubation, Entrepreneurship and Industry Department/Center Relations (CIIEIR) Pre-requisite, if any NIL Scope of the course The main scope of this course is to develop innovation and Course Syllabus/Contents Suggested Books entrepreneurship skills among students Becoming an entrepreneur: what is entrepreneurship, and how to get into the entrepreneurial mindset?
+Course code IE 301/ IE 401/ IE 601 Title of the course Foundation for Entrepreneurship Credit Structure L-T-P-Credits 2-0-2-3 Name of the Concerned Center of Innovation, Incubation, Entrepreneurship and Industry Department/Center Relations (CIIEIR) Pre-requisite, if any NIL Scope of the course The main scope of this course is to develop innovation and C entrepreneurship skills among students Course Syllabus/Contents Becoming an entrepreneur: what is entrepreneurship, and how to get into the entrepreneurial mindset?
 Best practices and strategies.
 Storytelling, Design thinking and Visual communication: harnessing the power of stories for ideation, design thinking, and visual communication for brand building.
 How entrepreneurs identify business opportunities (case studies) What it takes to be an entrepreneur and the role of leadership.
-Entrepreneurial finance - Stages &amp; sources of start-up financing Customer discovery and Customer value proposition Marketing and Go-to-market Business communication and pitching to investors: persuasive business communication to pitch ideas to prospective investors and develop an idea into an entrepreneurial business, marketing and communication, crisis communication competencies to avoid economic consequences and damage to a brand image Government initiatives: "Pradhan Mantri Mudra Yojana", "Aatma Nirbhar Bharat", "Digital India", "Make in India" and "Start-Up India".
+Entrepreneurial finance - Stages & sources of start-up financing Customer discovery and Customer value proposition Marketing and Go-to-market Business communication and pitching to investors: persuasive business communication to pitch ideas to prospective investors and develop an idea into an entrepreneurial business, marketing and communication, crisis communication competencies to avoid economic consequences and damage to a brand image Government initiatives: "Pradhan Mantri Mudra Yojana", "Aatma Nirbhar Bharat", "Digital India", "Make in India" and "Start-Up India".
 Case studies.
 Basics of IP for entrepreneurs and IP related special schemes for start-ups by GoI Opportunities in agribusiness-Input, Processing, Machineries and Output Industries Supply chain and Marketing management.
-Characteristics of entrepreneurial environment Opportunity identification &amp; evaluation Innovation and entrepreneurship (Types of innovation) Basics of new venture creation New product development - Crossing the chasm (Concept of waste to wealth) Practical: Idea presentation, Business plan presentation, Guest lectures from successful entrepreneurs, eminent professors, industry experts, etc. Suggested Books 1.
-Oxford Handbook on Business and the Natural Environment - Environment entrepreneurship, Edited by: Prof. Pratima Bansal and Andrew J. Hoffman, Nov 2011 ISBN: 9780199584451 Published online: Jan 2012 DOI: 10.1093/oxfordhb/9780199584451.001.0001 2.
-Newman, A; North-Samardzic, A, Bedarkar M and Brahmankar, Y: Entrepreneurship in India: Routledge: New York:2022: ISBN 978-0-367-49770-5
+Characteristics of entrepreneurial environment Opportunity identification & evaluation Innovation and entrepreneurship (Types of innovation) Basics of new venture creation New product development - Crossing the chasm (Concept of waste to wealth) Practical: Idea presentation, Business plan presentation, Guest lectures from successful entrepreneurs, eminent professors, industry experts, etc. Suggested Books 1.
+Oxford Handbook on Business and the Natural Environment - 00-20-20-20-20-20-20-20-20-20-20-20-20-2 Environment entrepreneurship, Edited by: Prof. Pratima Bansal and Andrew J. Hoffman, Nov 2011 ISBN: 9780199584451 Published online: Jan 2012 DOI: 10.1093/oxfordhb/9780199584451.001.0001 2.
+Newman, A; North-Samardzic, A, Bedarkar M and Brahmankar, Y: Entrepreneurship in India: Routledge: New York:2022: ISBN 978-0- 367-49770-5